 Whilst at University it is important to look after your health.
 To do this, it's important to get the right balance between your lifestyle, work and study.

-Dial 999 or if it is not life threatening, visit the Royal Stoke University Hospital
+In case of emergency dial 999 or if it is not life threatening, visit the Royal Stoke University Hospital.

 Registering with a GP

 For all students in campus accommodation, you should register with Keele Practice which is located on campus in Horwood Halls.
 Keele Practice has two doctors supported by two specialist nurse practitioners.